Norfolk and Western Class J (1941): Retirement

 Around February and early March 1958, their tenders' rear decks were outfitted with a cupola to accommodate the head-end brakeman.
 In the summer of 1958, N&W's new president Stuart T. Saunders began to dieselize the railroad, ordering 268 GP9 locomotives from Electro-Motive Diesel (EMD).
 However, Saunders did not receive the passenger GP9s and instead leased an EMD E6A (No. 512) and seven EMD E7A units (Nos.
 524, 530, 531, 533, and 549-551) leased from the Atlantic Coast Line (ACL) and four EMD E8A units (Nos.
 1012-1015) from the Richmond, Fredericksburg and Potomac (RF&P) to replace the class J steam locomotives in passenger service.

 The class Js were reassigned to local freight service on the Norfolk Division, running between Norfolk and Crewe, Virginia, along with occasional trips to Lynchburg, Virginia.
 They also hauled timed freight trains on the Scioto Division, between Williamson, West Virginia, and Columbus, Ohio.
+Additionally in early 1958, they were also given tonnage ratings over the Kenova District between Williamson, West Virginia and Portsmouth, Ohio, where they were rated for 11,500 tons of drag freight and 5,000 tons of timed freight.
 When the ACL E units returned to their railroad to handle heavy winter traffic in Florida, some of the class J locomotives briefly returned to passenger service until being replaced by N&W's new passenger GP9s, which arrived in late 1958.
 Some of them continued to haul freight trains until their boiler flue ticket certificate expired around 1959.
 Ultimately, the class Js had operated approximately 30,450,000 mi in revenue service.